If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

-Seems like a lot of untruth was said uh under oath on that stand and the nature of the relationship with her boyfriend who had no experience uh on any of these criminal matters that came up in the charges against Trump and associates.
+Seems like a lot of untruth was said under oath on that stand and the nature of the relationship with her boyfriend who had no experience on any of these criminal matters that came up in the charges against Trump and associates.

-Um the developing story that is coming out of Georgia today is a judge now dropping some of the RICO charges against President Trump.
+The developing story that is coming out of Georgia today is a judge now dropping some of the RICO charges against President Trump.

 He's also got his own podcast about polling with Robert Cahaley.

-Uh but uh he's a lawyer uh by craft.
+But he's a lawyer by craft.

-Uh we're trying to get a little inside baseball here.
+We're trying to get a little inside baseball here.

-Uh there's so many uncertainties regarding this case.
+There's so many uncertainties regarding this case.

-I I've got to imagine the judge eventually has to disqualify her from being involved in this case.
+I've got to imagine the judge eventually has to disqualify her from being involved in this case.

-And I would say that the charges that have been laid out uh in Georgia probably if they're gonna if they want to bring them back up, they would need to get a new venue uh for fairness, number one, and number two, what about all the people that made plea deals and and people you'd say, well, Hannity, they made it a deal, they got to stick by it.
+And I would say that the charges that have been laid out in Georgia probably, if they want to bring them back up, they would need to get a new venue for fairness, number one.

 A lot of people make plea deals just to stay out of jail.